Chiropractic treatment for low back pain

 - If things are really bad, refer you for an x-ray or MRI as well as an appointment with a neurosurgeon or similar

-Sometimes option 1 does the trick, however if not then you move on to option 2 etc. So the question is, if the pain is hanging around for a while and you’ve been referred to the NHS physiotherapist or similar, should you wait the 6+ months (sic) or go and see a Chiropractor?
+Sometimes option 1 does the trick, however if not then you move on to option 2, etc. So the question is, if the pain is hanging around for a while and you’ve been referred to the NHS physiotherapist or similar, should you wait the 6+ months or go and see a Chiropractor?

-What does research say you should do?
+What does research say you should do for low back pain?